evan-goode/mania/README.md

 - `full-structure`: always organize content by artist and album.
 Default value is `false`.
 - `search-count`: how many results from each provider to include in the search.
 Default value is `8`.
 - `output-directory`: where to put downloaded music.
 Default value is `.` (your working directory when you run Mania).
-- `debug-logging`: enable debug logging if the provider supports it.
-Default value is `false`.
 - `lucky`: automatically select the top hit.
 Default value is `false`.
 - `various-artists`: tag songs and albums with multiple artists as "Various Artists" instead of by the first listed artist.
 Default value is `true`.